 Challenge number Detail of challenge 1 Assessment and observations illustrate that many disadvantaged pupils enter Foundation Stage without the strong social skills, relative independence, curiosity and desire to learn that ensure that they are school ready.
 2 Assessments, observations and discussions with pupils indicate under- developed oral language skills among many disadvantaged pupils.
 3 Assessments, observations and discussions with pupils indicate vocabulary gaps among many disadvantaged pupils.
 4 Assessment, observations, marking and feedback illustrate that underdeveloped self-regulation (key for effective metacognition and learning behaviours) is apparent in many disadvantaged learners.
 5 Assessments and observations suggest disadvantaged pupils generally have greater difficulties with phonics than their peers.
 This negatively impacts their development as readers and future fluency and therefore comprehension.
-6 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non- disadvantaged pupils.
+6 Internal and external (where available) assessments indicate that maths attainment among disadvantaged pupils is significantly below that of non-disadvantaged pupils.
 On entry to Reception class in the last 3 years, a significantly smaller percentage of those eligible for pupil premium met the age related expectations for maths than their peers (and for 2 of those years no disadvantaged pupil met this expectation on entry).
 By the end of the academic year 2021-22 44% of pupils eligible for PPG achieved the ELG for maths.
+However, by the end of 2023, only 19% of pupils eligible for PPG achieved the ELG for maths (compared to 81% of non-disadvantaged pupils).
 7 Our assessments and observations indicate that the education and well-being of many of our disadvantaged pupils have been impacted by partial school closures to a greater extent than for other pupils.
 These findings are supported by national studies.
 This has resulted in significant knowledge gaps leading to pupils falling further behind age-related expectations, especially in maths and writing. а Over the last three years, effective support for those eligible for the pupil premium grant has reduced the percentage of persistent absentees in this group.
 However, it remains higher than the proportion of these pupils across the school.
 This situation has been exacerbated by the disruption cause by the pandemic. b Discussions between staff and parents and carers illustrate challenges around parental engagement and most effective ways to support learning.
 This situation has been exacerbated by the disruption cause by the pandemic. С We celebrate the rich diversity of Reid Street and look to support pupils in their desire to make significant contributions to their society.
 We recognise, therefore, the need to provide 'mirrors' whereby pupils can see themselves in aspirational roles and futures, and 'windows' into opportunities not previously considered.
 Without these, pupils may be limited in their outlooks.